wesbos/beginner-javascript-notes/notes/Module 1꞉ The Basics.md

 There is multiplication division addition and subtraction available to us.

-If you add the following code to `types.js` and refresh `types.html` in the browser, you can perform the following calculations in the browser:
+Add the following code to `types.js` and refresh the html page in the browser.

 ```js
 const a = 20;
 const b = 10;
 ```

+You can perform the following calculations in the browser👇

 ![](@attachment/Clipboard_2020-01-24-07-43-11.png)

 The only thing to be aware of is when you are mixing types.

 If you try to do math with a string type for example, you start getting into **concatenation**.

 That is what we refer to in Javascript as _"the plus sign is loaded"_ meaning the plus sign can be used with numbers to add, with strings to concatenate, and then there is a lot of room to run into bugs.

 If you try to do math with strings, it will convert them for you if you are doing subtraction, division or multiplication, but **not** for addition.

-We need to make sure that when we are doing math, we are dealing with true numbers and not mixing types.
+Whenever we are doing math, we need to make sure we are dealing with true numbers and not mixing types.

 ![](@attachment/Clipboard_2020-01-24-07-45-10.png)

 Along with numbers we also have what we call **helper methods**.

-If you go into the browser console console and type `Math.`, you will see a lot of built in helper methods.
+If you go into the browser console and type `Math.`, you will see a lot of built in helper methods.

 ![](@attachment/Clipboard_2020-01-24-07-49-31.png)

+### Helper Methods

 There are four you are most likely to use.

-One is **`Math.round()`**.
+1. `Math.round()`
+2. `Math.floor()`
+3. `Math.ceil()`
+4. `Math.random()`

+Let's go through each one, starting with **`Math.round()`**.
-You put a value in between the paranthesis `()`, which is called **passing a value** and we will go over in more detail in a future video.

-If you give it an actual value, it's going to round it up or down depending on what we have.
+To use `Math.round()`, you pass a value in between the paranthesis `()`_(that is referred to as **passing a value**, which we will go over in a future video)_.
+It will return to you the number that was passed, rounded up or down depending on the number.

 ![](@attachment/Clipboard_2020-01-24-07-51-20.png)